jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 At the bottom of the screen, you can also see the mean expected of the simulation output **given the distributions of our inputs**, and the variance of this expectation.
 The final value is the total expected variance of the output, again given our input priors.

+## Task
 Try changing some of the other options (click on the pen to get back to the options screen).
-In particular, ask GEM-SA to calculate joint effects, and also attempt to validate the emulator accuracy using leave one out validation - the root mean standardised error should ideally be less than two.
+In particular, ask GEM-SA to calculate joint effects, and also attempt to validate the emulator accuracy using leave one out validation - the root mean squared standardised error should ideally be less than two.

-One can also try examining how changes in the prior distributions impact upon the sensitivity and uncertainty analyses.
+Try examining how changes in the prior distributions impact upon the sensitivity and uncertainty analyses.
 Does this fit with your expectations?